 Q. What is the World Service Conference?

 A. The World Service Conference (WSC) provides a forum where issues and policies affecting all S-Anon and S-Ateen groups can be discussed and informed decisions can be made with all members of the fellowship being represented through their Area Delegate.
-The WSC is held annually on the Friday prior to the beginning of the July SA/S-Anon International Convention.
+The WSC is usually held annually in July.
+The WSC is most often a face-to-face event, but it may be held virtually if circumstances warrant..

 Q. Who pays the Area Delegates’ expenses for attending the World Service Conference?

-A. “Ideally, in accordance with Tradition Seven, Areas and Regions would pay the expenses incurred by their Area Delegates who attend the World Service Conference.”
-[Taken from the S-Anon/S-Ateen Service Manual.]
+A. “In accordance with Tradition Seven, Areas are responsible for paying expenses incurred by their Area Delegates to attend a face-to-face World Service Conference.”
+(S-Anon/S-Ateen Service Manual (SSSM), Part 2.)

 If your Area does not have the financial resources available, there may be other options.
 You can ask the groups in the Area or the Intergroup, if there is one in your Area, to help you meet the costs of participation.
 For example, in one Area, the local Intergroup was the body that organized the selection of an Area Delegate.
 The Intergroup also voted to pay at least a portion of the expenses their Area Delegate incurred.
 If no financial support is forthcoming from the Area, the Area Delegate may apply for the reimbursement of up to half of allowable travel expenses from a special fund maintained by the WSO.